George Thompson (cricketer): Minor Counties and MCC

+Early Career in First-Class County Cricket

 When Northamptonshire became first-class in 1905, Thompson, though his team-mates showed themselves unable to compete at a higher level than Minor Counties cricket, bowled superbly even if he was aided by playing mostly during the wettest weather of the summer.
+The reward was a deserved Cricketer of the Year selection, and a benefit in the final home county match against Warwickshire that netted Thompson £409 10s.
+He was invited to tour South Africa, but the Northamptonshire committee refused to let Thompson go for fear it would affect his work for the county in subsequent summers.

-The reward was a deserved Cricketer of the Year selection.
-Though he was overworked in the absence of support bowlers, Thompson bowled excellently in the following two years and did the "double" of 1000 runs and 100 wickets in 1906 – though on the difficult wickets of 1907 he did not once reach 50, and in 1908 his bowling was very disappointing.
+Though overworked in the absence of support bowlers, Thompson bowled excellently in 1906 and did the "double" of 1000 runs and 100 wickets in all first-class matches.
+He would take 24 wickets in three consecutive innings against Derbyshire and Leicestershire during June, a feat only equalled ten times in first-class cricket.
+(Note: Charlie Parker in 1925 took 26 wickets in three innings, whilst Tich Freeman in 1932 and George Giffen in 1886 took 25 in three successive innings.)

+In 1907, despite the presence of Lancelot Driffield as a second support bowler alongside East, Thompson maintained his excellence with the ball and did the hat-trick against Lancashire at Old Trafford.
+However, Thompson declined so badly with the bat that he did not once score 40 in a first-class innings and averaged only 13.90 for 556 runs over 43 visits to the wicket.
+Then in 1908 he returned to form with the bat but his bowling declined so much that his average for all first-class matches rose to over 28 for just 84 wickets.

+Northamptonshire's Rise to Prominence

-Thompson rebounded so well in 1909 that he had his best season on record, taking 163 wickets and playing for England at Edgbaston (where his bowling was not required because George Hirst and Colin Blythe were so deadly).
+Thompson rebounded so well in 1909 that he had his best season on record, taking 163 wickets and playing for England at Edgbaston, where his bowling was not required because Hirst and Blythe were so deadly.
 In the following winter his watchful eye on the matting wickets allowed Thompson to play the South African "googly" bowlers with more assurance than anybody except Jack Hobbs and in 1910 he again did the "double".
 On the rock-hard wickets of 1911, Thompson bowled as well as ever – so well that he headed the first-class averages, whilst his bowling and slip catching was a major factor in Northamptonshire rising to one of the top counties in 1912 and 1913.

 Whilst he showed some decline as a bowler in 1914, Thompson batted better than ever, and it was a great pity for Northamptonshire that serious injuries prevented him playing at all until 1921, when he had lost his bowling completely but retained some of his batting skill.
 After a few games in 1922, Thompson's career ended tamely.